 The green line in Figure 3 represents your expected spending in retirement.
 Most retirees often find that their spending is higher in early retirement as they finally have the time to knock off many items on their bucket lists.
 Inevitably though, spending does typically decline as life slows down.

 This is why tax diversification and being aware of how your retirement will be taxed is so important.
-The RMD problem is best addressed before it starts (planning pre-70.5 to create tax diversification as discussed above).
-For the charitably minded, qualified charitable distributions (QCDs), allow you to send payments directly from your IRA to the charitable organization(s) of your choice.
+The RMD problem is best addressed before it starts: by planning to create tax diversification before you turn 72, as discussed above.
+For the charitably minded, qualified charitable distributions (QCDs) allow you to send payments directly from your IRA to the charitable organization(s) of your choice.
 Those donations then count toward your RMD.
-This reduces your adjusted gross income and corresponding tax liability.
+This reduces your adjusted gross income (AGI) and corresponding tax liability.
 This special treatment does not apply to donations made after the distribution has been received.

-A Comprehensive Financial Plan is the Key to Avoiding these Tax Mistakes
+A Comprehensive Financial Plan is the Key to Avoiding These Tax Mistakes

 - Is my portfolio structured to minimize taxable income/gains annually?